 Coursework:

-To receive the certificate for this concentration, a student must earn 18 cybersecurity and information privacy specialty credits, divided as follows (not all courses are offered every year):
+To receive the certificate for this concentration, a student must earn 18 privacy and cybersecurity specialty credits, divided as follows (not all courses are offered every year):

 Required Coursework: